Amish Country Casserole is an easy and budget-friendly meal. Egg noodles, ground beef, special sauce and seasonings with a touch of cheese!

 A DELICIOUS BEEF AND NOODLE DINNER RECIPE

 Definitely!
 If you have a small family, like I do, you could separate this into two smaller pans.
 Eat one now and freeze one for later!
-And you could certainly add your favorite veggies to this as well.
-I love to serve it with a great big salad and some sort of bread.
+After it has cooled fully, just wrap with plastic wrap then aluminum foil and it will freeze well for up to 3 months.

 - medium egg (or egg-free) noodles